National Visa Center: The petition is received by the USCIS

 When the USCIS receives a petition, it puts it in a processing queue handled by USCIS and marks the date of receipt of the petition.
 If approved, and in the case that the category is numerically capped, the petition's Priority Date will be set to this date of receipt.
-Note that for I-140 petitions that require labor certification, the Priority Date is set as the date that the application for labor certification is received.
+Note that for I-140 petitions that require Permanent Labor Certification, the Priority Date is set as the date that the application for labor certification is received.

 The USCIS may take some time to approve the petition.
 The USCIS publishes both its processing time goals and its current processing times, which are approximately 7 months.
 For some petitions, the USCIS may issue a Request For Evidence or Notice of Intent to Deny.
 The USCIS may deny the petition and the denial may be appealed.
 For Form I-140 petitions, it is also possible to speed up the process by availing of the Premium Processing Service.
 Throughout the process, the NVC is not involved.

 It is only if and after the USCIS approves the petition that the petition is forwarded to the NVC in Portsmouth, New Hampshire.

 As soon as it receives the petition from the USCIS, NVC gives the petition a case number through which the status of the petition may be tracked and contacts the applicant confirming that the petition was received.
 Note that this case number differs from the USCIS case number and also from the immigrant visa number (that, for capped categories, may not be immediately available).